 Bald Head Island, an incorporated village with summer populations that can reach more than 3,000, offers a retreat from modern pressures.
-There are no automobiles on the island (it can only be reached by the island's private ferry or personal boat), and it features an upscale vacation resort with beaches and golf courses.
+Except for security and maintenance vehicles, gasoline-powered engines are not allowed on Bald Head Island.
+The residents and visitors all drive electric carts, ride bicycles, or walk to get around.
+Bald Head Island can only be reached by the island's private ferry or personal boat), and it features an upscale vacation resort with beaches and golf courses.
 The island also has a large nature preserve that sits away from the island's development and includes most the island and surrounding wetlands.
 Village amenities include a small grocery store, a gift shop, town offices, and two waterfront restaurants.

 Because it’s so close to the warm Gulf Stream, Bald Head also enjoys North Carolina's only subtropical climate.
 Palms and other species that thrive nowhere else in the state are found in abundance on this island.